100th Annual Conference

 This workshop is not included in the price of registration and costs an additional $150 for conference attendees and $200 for non-conference attendees.

-This AI workshop is designed to help cities take advantage of AI technology to improve efficiency and governance for their communities.
+This workshop is designed to help cities take advantage of AI technology to improve efficiency and governance for their communities.
 From an interactive session where participants will be walked through step by step in creating/managing emails, research, or scheduling, to local AI governance, real applications used by cities today, to the finale of an AI pitch fest.
 Cities will walk away with tangible tools and perhaps, just maybe, their next big project partner.

 10:30 a.m. – 4:30 p.m.
-Workshop: Courageous Leadership in Critical Times - Sitting in the Fire Without Being on Fire
+Leadership Workshop: Courageous Leadership in Critical Times - Sitting in the Fire Without Being on Fire

 This workshop is not included in the price of registration and costs an additional $150 for conference attendees and $200 for non-conference attendees.